How To Create a Faux Concrete Finish

 Up your faux-finishing game by mastering the technique!
 Watch our new video tutorial to learn how to create a faux concrete finish on your furniture.
-If you'd rather watch a video, we also have a video tutorial available towards the bottom of the page.

 Before you dive in, you should always start by making sure your piece is clean and free of contaminants.
 Once it’s ready to go, you’ll be ready to create a base layer of texture!
 Start by mixing Texture Powder and Country Chic Paint in the color Lazy Linen in approximately a 1:1 ratio, then apply the textured paint all over the surface of your piece with a putty knife.
 Don’t worry about making the finish completely smooth as you want to keep some of the edges and peaks in the finish.
 If you’d like more detailed instructions on how to use Texture Powder, make sure you check out this tutorial.